discoverygarden/islandora_workflow/README.txt

 Workflow can [not implemented yet] be enforced through the use of XACML.
 There is a settings toggle for this.
 This toggle is volatile, it may cause many problems.
 We highly recommend only changing it at install time.

+For a user to see the 'My Islandora Work' link they need module permissions and some collection level permission set.
-Collection level permisions for users and roles can be set at admin/settings/islandora_workflow_perms.
+Collection level permissions for users and roles can be set at admin/settings/islandora_workflow_perms.
 What happens when a Drupal admin revokes a permission that someone currently has with a collection?
 Please make sure not to do this: remove the workflow perms first to ensure database sync.

-How do we recover if Drupal side modifications occured when Fedora was inactive?
+How do we recover if Drupal side modifications occurred when Fedora was inactive?
 Please don't do this, be mindful of fedora's state.

-To be able to set user specific roles without restriction you need to set authenticated user permissions to islandora_workflow_Submitter, islandora_workflow_Editor and islandora_workflow_Manager permissions.
+To be able to set user specific permissions without restriction you need to set authenticated user permissions to islandora_workflow_Submitter, islandora_workflow_Editor and islandora_workflow_Manager permissions.
 Also, anyone who is to edit other users permissions will need the permission 'access administration pages'.
 Do not set the islandora_workflow_Administrator permission for the authenticated user role.
 If a user has two levels or more of permissions on the same collection the highest level takes precedence.

-For a Drupal user to see the main workflow page they must both have apropriate permissions and have access set to a collection.
+For a Drupal user to see the main workflow page they must both have appropriate permissions and have access set to a collection.

 To start an object in the workflow call this function from islandora_workflow.inc: islandora_workflow_init_workflow($object_id)